Truly, there are stains that it is beyond the power of man to wipe out and that can never be fully expiated.

 Beyond the COMINTERN: Colonial Violence Turned Inwards

 For the colonized, both inside and outside of north amerika, these formulations of fascism are ultimately insufficient.
-However, in his own reading of fascism, Cope does open up a window looking onto what I feel is the true heart of fascism.
-He notes: “Geographically speaking, on its own soil fascism is imperialist repression turned inward” (294).
-This is an aspect of fascism which I believe is essentially missing from other definitions, from the liberal-historical, from Dimitrov, from Hammequist & Sakai, from both the pithy and the detailed.
-In essence, following this line of reasoning, we can say that fascism is when the violence that the imperialist nations have visited upon the world over the course of the development of the modern, parasitic capitalist world-system comes back home to visit.
+However, in his own reading of fascism, Cope does open up a window onto what I propose is the true heart of fascism.
+He says: “Geographically speaking, on its own soil fascism is imperialist repression turned inward” (294).
+This is an aspect of fascism which I believe is essentially missing from other definitions, from the liberal-historical to Dimitrov, to Hammequist & Sakai, from both the pithy and the detailed.
+In essence, following this line of reasoning, we can say that fascism is when the violence that the colonialist-imperialist nations have visited upon the world over the course of the development of the modern, parasitic capitalist world-system comes back home to visit.

 This direct lineal connection from colonial violence to fascism was beautifully, if disturbingly, described by Aimé Césaire in his Discourse on Colonialism (1972), saying: